 When applying for an order directing repairs:

-- Fill out the Application for Claim form in its entirety.
+- Fill out Form 9 - Tenant Application for a Claim in its entirety.

 - Gather all information and documents about the repairs and the requests you have made: